TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.6.md

 ---

-Blessed are they that hunger and thirst after righteousness: for they shall be filled.
+Blessed are those who hunger and thirst after righteousness, for they shall be filled.